julienchurch/StaticGallery/README.md

 StaticGallery is a standalone SCSS mixin to create a gallery with fixed-width columns.

-The API is tries to be stupid simple while remaining unopinionated.
+The API tries to be stupid simple while remaining unopinionated.
 Peep it:

 ```